-Before rendering your surround project, check your surround authoring application's documentation to determine its required audio format.
+A Before rendering your surround project, check your surround authoring application's documentation to determine its required audio format.
 Some encoders require a specific low-pass filter cutoff frequency and rolloff, and your encoder may require that no filter be applied before encoding.
 Use the Audio tab of the Project Properties dialog to configure a low-pass filter.

 - 1. From the File menu, choose Render As to display the Render As dialog. - 2.
-In the Output File box, choose the folder and file name you want to use to save your file. - 3.
-In the Output Format box, choose the multiple mono template, or choose an appropriate 5.1channel template if the selected file type supports it.
+In the Folder box, choose the folder and file name you want to use to save your file. - 3.
+Use the Name box to give the file a name. - 4.
+In the Templates box, choose the multiple mono template, or choose an appropriate 5.1-channel template if the selected file type supports it.

 - When you render a 5.1 surround project to AIFF (.aif), Perfect Clarity Audio (.pca), Wave64 (.w64), or Wave (.wav) formats, you can save each of the surround master busses to a separate file by choosing the multiple mono setting from the Template drop-down list.
 For example, if you'd typed My Film.wav in the File name box, the following files would be rendered: My Film Right.wav, My Film Right Surround.wav, My Film LFE.wav, My Film Left.wav, My Film Left Surround.wav, and My Film Center.wav.
-For more information, see "5.1 surround projects" on page 455. - When you render a 5.1 surround project to WAV or WAV64 format using the 48,000 Hz, 16 Bit, 5.1, PCM or 48,000 Hz, 32 Bit, 5.1, PCM template, you can create a single 5.1 channel file.
-The rendered file contains channel-mapping information so that Vegas Pro will preserve surround panning information when adding these files to 5.1 surround projects.
+For more information, see "5.1 surround projects" on page 380 - When you render a 5.1 surround project to WAV or WAV64 format using the 48,000 Hz, 16 Bit, 5.1, PCM or 48,000 Hz, 32 Bit, 5.1, PCM template, you can create a single 5.1 channel file.
+The rendered file contains channel-mapping information so that VEGAS Pro will preserve surround panning information when adding these files to 5.1 surround projects.